Skip to main content

 4

-Optional: create a filter
+Optional: create filters

 Using a Gmail filter is recommended so only relevant emails (invoices, receipts) are forwarded, rather than everything in your inbox.